linuxserver-labs/docker-nomacs/README.md

 ## Versions

+* **14.11.25:** - Rebase to selkies.
+Potential breaking change: HTTPS is now required.
+You can either use a reverse proxy, or access with https on port 3001.
 * **20.11.24:** - Rebase to noble.
 * **11.02.24:** - Add PWA icon, rely on baseimage's fullscreen fix.
 * **10.05.23:** - Build commits from upstream master branch.